-We recently worked with a high school group where the sponsor wanted more profit but he wasn’t willing to offer an additional incentive to inspire more sales.
-In other words, he didn't want to put any more work into his sale than he had to.
+We recently worked with a high school group where the sponsor wanted more profit but wasn't willing to offer an additional incentive to inspire more sales.
+In other words, he didn't want to put more work into his sale than he had to.

 Higher Profit but Lower Sales

 As a result, even though they received a higher profit percentage, their gross sales amount was lower.
 In other words, they should have focused on how to make their fundraiser stronger:

 - Example #1: 45% profit x $2,000 total sales = $900 profit

 - Example #2: 40% profit x $3,000 total sales = $1,200 profit (even at a lower profit percent, the amount of money made was higher)